 New Diagnosis Hub

-This New Diagnosis Hub has been developed to help parents in British Columbia put an intervention program in place for their child who has been newly diagnosed with an Autism Spectrum Disorder (which we will refer to as autism).
-It is also helpful to families who may have received a diagnosis some time ago but are wanting to rethink their child’s program.
+This New Diagnosis Hub has been developed to help parents in British Columbia put an intervention program in place for their child who has been newly diagnosed with an autism.
+It may also be helpful to families who have received a diagnosis some time ago.

 Step 1: Signing an Autism Funding Agreement

-• When you call your local MCFD office, explain that your child has just received a diagnosis of autism and you would like to talk with a CYSN Intake Worker to apply for autism funding.
+• When contacting your local office, you may wish to share that your child has received an autism diagnosis and that you would like to speak with a CYSN Intake Worker about accessing Autism Funding.

 2. Proof of child’s age (e.g., birth certificate/passport)